My Old Kentucky Home Things To Do

 Closed Thanksgiving Day, Dec.
 24, 25, 26, 30, 31 & New Year's Day

 Experience the tradition of Kentucky's longest-running outdoor drama.
-This celebrated musical features colorful period costumes, lively choreography, and more than 50 Foster songs, including his most famous ballad, "My Old Kentucky Home."
+This celebrated musical, "The Stephen Foster Story," features colorful period costumes, lively choreography, and more than 50 Foster songs, including his most famous ballad, "My Old Kentucky Home."